Shedding the Bits: Pushing the Boundaries of Quantization with Minifloats on FPGAs: FPGA Operator Library

-The integer MAC accumulates incoming products in a straightforward manner.
-Consequently, its accumulator width is calculated as $\text{r}_a+\text{r}_b+\lceil\log_2n\rceil+1$, where $\text{r}_a$ and $\text{r}_b$ are the operand widths, and $n$ is the maximum number of supported products~\cite{a2q}.
-The floating-point MAC differs in this regard, as it necessitates shifting the significand products by the sum of their exponents to their respective positions before accumulation.
-As a result, the accumulator width for the floating-point MAC grows exponentially with the exponent widths of the operand formats and can be computed using the formula $2^{\text{e}_a}+\text{m}_a+2^{\text{e}_b}+\text{m}_b+\lceil\log_2n\rceil-1$, where $\text{e}_a$ and $\text{e}_b$ are the exponent widths of the operands and $\text{m}_a$ and $\text{m}_b$ their mantissa widths~\cite{de2017design}.
-This leads us to anticipate that floating-point MACs for operands with wide exponents may be uneconomical.
-For our experiments, we choose $n$ as the maximum dot product size, $4608$, found in the largest convolutional layer of ResNet-18.
+As the integer MAC accumulates products in a straightforward manner, its accumulator width is $\text{r}_a+\text{r}_b+\lceil\log_2n\rceil+1$, where $\text{r}_a$ and $\text{r}_b$ are the operand widths, and $n$ is the maximum number of supported products~\cite{a2q}.
+However, as the minifloat MAC necessitates shifting the significand product before accumulation, its accumulator width grows exponentially with the exponent bit-widths of the operand formats and is computed as $2^{e_a}+m_a+2^{e_b}+m_b+\lceil\log_2n\rceil-1$, where $e_a$ and $e_b$ are the exponent bit-widths and $m_a$ and $m_b$ are the mantissa bit-widths~\cite{de2017design}.
+This leads us to anticipate that minifloat MACs for operands with wide exponents may be uneconomical.
+For our experiments, we choose $n$ as the maximum dot product size found in ResNet-18\footnote{MobileNetV2 and ViT-B-32 feature maximum dot product sizes of $1280$ and $3072$, meaning they require one or two fewer bits in their accumulators.
+These differences have negligible impact on the LUT utilization of our MACs.}, $4608$.